EPCCed/eidf-docs/docs/access/ssh.md

 1. Login to the [Portal](https://portal.eidf.ac.uk)
 2. Select 'Your Projects'
-3. Select your project anme
+3. Select your project name
 4. Select your username

 If there is an entry under 'Credentials', then you're all setup.